neon-sunset/Pinecone.NET/README.md

 # Pinecone.NET

-Pinecone.NET is a C# library for the Pinecone vector database.
+Pinecone.NET is a fully-fledged C# library for the Pinecone vector database.
 It aims to provide identical functionality to the official Python and Rust libraries.

 ## Features